-A lot of tech remains up for the year and the M&A markets still have the window open, but clearly the times are changing and a new set of challenges arriving.
+A lot of tech remains up for the year and the M&A markets still have the window open, but clearly, the times are changing and a new set of challenges arriving.
 Our November Corum index showed increased deal volume year over year with mega deals still pouring down as buyers seek models they hope will deliver dependable growth in the changing landscape.
-VC exits up a third month in a row and here at Corum we are seeing increasing divestiture action from the corporate side in two as the proverbial smart money continues to take advantage of this exit window.
+VC exits up the third month in a row and here at Corum, we are seeing increasing divestiture action from the corporate side in two as the proverbial smart money continues to take advantage of this exit window.

 Internet valuations dropped sharply.
-The deal flow continues as travel and leisure remains the most active Internet subsector.
-The complex global ecosystem is a natural hotbed of M&A. In the Netherlands holiday platform TravelBird was picked up by online travel group Secret Escapes, for its dynamic vacation package technology. was there.
-A rental was consolidated by New York based service departments startup Domio as a combined company takes on Airbnb's last.
-Restaurant reservation service, Reserve was scooped by its competitor Resy, adding strength in top domestic market while challenging open people.
-And just this month, online ordering and on demand food delivery platform Waitr bought Bite Squad for $321 million also for broader geographic scale.
+The deal flow continues as travel and leisure remain the most active Internet subsector.
+The complex global ecosystem is a natural hotbed of M&A. In the Netherlands holiday platform, TravelBird was picked up by online travel group Secret Escapes, for its dynamic vacation package technology.
+A rental was consolidated by New York-based service departments startup Domio as a combined company takes on Airbnb's last.
+Restaurant reservation service, Reserve was scooped by its competitor Resy, adding strength in the top domestic market while challenging open people.
+And just this month, online ordering and on-demand food delivery platform Waitr bought Bite Squad for $321 million also for a broader geographic scale.

 In consumer education, constructive media which develops edutaining content was bought out from H.I.G.
 Capital by London based Sandbox and company out into its digital learning portfolio.
 And in India private education startup Acadview was picked up by online learning firm UpGrad seeking to capture a larger chunk of the $20 billion Indian education market.
 Amanda?

 Field multiples on the horizontal sector dropped but only to July level remaining at a steric height and everyday metrics stayed put as enterprise software evaluation help up better the broader tech market.
-Active subsectors included the resources base for training, hiring and employee wellness.
-New York based Grovo learning which develops micro learning courses for employees.
-Was picked up for 24 million and nearly three times revenue, by workforce management firm Cornerstone.
-Employee training fast developer Mindflash, was acquired by PE backed Applied Training Systems, adding a fourth product to its HR portfolio.
-Simppler which uses machine learning and the match job candidates for social networking, was bought by referral based, recruiting part of Teamable.
+Active subsectors included the resources base for training, hiring, and employee wellness.
+New York-based Grovo learning which develops microlearning courses for employees.
+Was picked up for $24 million and nearly three times revenue, by workforce management firm Cornerstone.
+Employee training fast developer Mindflash was acquired by PE-backed Applied Training Systems, adding a fourth product to its HR portfolio.
+Simppler which uses machine learning and matching job candidates for social networking was bought by the referral-based, recruiting part of Teamable.
 And employee wellness firm SimplyWell required both Claims Analytics and condition management functionalities diversion Pool itself required by Merlin Equity in May from Richard Branson's Virgin Group.

-In the customer engagement field, experience based offline retailer Ulta Beauty, bought two software companies Qm Scientific and GlamST.
+In the customer engagement field, experience-based offline retailer Ulta Beauty bought two software companies Qm Scientific and GlamST.
 And elsewhere in the sector, Aptrinsic was acquired by customer success developer Gainsight to better connect customer engagement and product teams in both companies.
 We saw a fair amount of activity in the business intelligence space for analytics firm Datawatch was scooped up for 176 million and four times revenue by Altair engineering, which AMSA blended Watson Visualization stack with its manufacturing station.
 Machine learning software provider BlueData was picked up by Hewlett Packard enterprise, to strengthen its AI and analytics offerings.
-And DataFox, a builder of predictive intelligence as a service was bought by Oracle for DataFox's AI derived database.
+And DataFox, a builder of predictive intelligence as a service was bought by Oracle for DataFox's AI-derived database.
 Project management appears to be back in M&A style which is platform deals by private equity firms.
-Icelandic time tracking, budgeting, and workforce management from Tempo was bought by diversing capital and collaborative work management sort of rights with the private equity.
-The social media intelligence based cat studio has social listening stuff.
-Synthesio was picked up for 50 million by French research firm Ipsos.
+Icelandic time tracking, budgeting, and workforce management from Tempo was bought by diversifying capital and collaborative work management sort of rights with private equity.
+The social media intelligence-based cat studio has social listening stuff.
+Synthesio was picked up for $50 million by French research firm Ipsos.
 And video analytics firm Delmondo was bought by video streaming optimizer Conviva to help grow up, pull out a social insights platform.

 The deal is done.
 You cashed a big check.
 Then your son or daughter comes home from school or maybe your wife from church and says they just heard that someone who worked for you was just let go, fired.
-The word is you got rich, but didn't do anything to take care of your employees after the deal.
-Now, how you feel about the merger, you're personal legacy.
+The word is you got rich but didn't do anything to take care of your employees after the deal.
+Now, how you feel about the merger, your personal legacy.
 In the midst of selling a software company, it is easy to neglect the final phase of the M&A process, namely the integration of the two companies after the deal is closed.
-According to an Ernst & Young study, nearly 53% mergers fail to meet the buyers or sellers expectations.
-An integration is a leading factor.
-As a founder or CEO, you don't want to be seen as someone who did a deal to benefit yourself while living your customers or employees out to dry.
+According to an Ernst & Young study, nearly 53% of mergers fail to meet the buyers' or sellers' expectations.
+Integration is a leading factor.
+As a founder or CEO, you don't want to be seen as someone who did a deal to benefit yourself while leaving your customers or employees out to dry.
 To help you, we put together a panel of experts to review the basics of successful integration.

 Thanks Bruce.
-We're going to walk through 10 tips for these hope for this post acquisition success.
+We're going to walk through 10 tips for those that hope for this post-acquisition success.
 First off, know how integrations fail, understand the levels of integration, start that conversation early, create a team to set the right expectations, mitigate risk, and satisfy stakeholders.
-Establish the operating model, retain your key employees, learn from others, important to celebration, and finally don't shortcut the process.
-Let's start now with Jon Scott, managing director of Corum group international in Amsterdam, Jon.
+Establish the operating model, retain your key employees, learn from others, important to celebrate, and finally don't shortcut the process.
+Let's start now with Jon Scott, Managing Director of Corum Group International in Amsterdam, Jon.